 Various elements and systems make up the Regional Structure in Peel Region.
 The Greenlands System and Peel's renewable and non-renewable resources, which make up part of Peel's Regional Structure, are described in the preceding chapters of this Plan.
 The elements and systems that make up the balance of Peel's Regional Structure are described in this chapter.
-This chapter recognizes the importance of Peel's Regional Structure are described in the surrounding regions.
+This chapter recognizes the importance of Peel's Regional Structure elements and its relationship to the structural elements in the surrounding regions.
 It also distinguishes and recognizes the duality that exists between the urban and the rural systems in Peel.